luis14fermin/weather-app/README.md

   - Using the shared context, if a searched location is selected then it takes priority rendering over the current location's forecast until the user returns
   - Favorite locations are held in an array for accessible forecast search when it's selected
   - Date selection is shared across logic for both current and searched location
-- Included models for incoming objects from API for type checking expected values
+- Included models for incoming objects from APIs for type checking expected values
 - Utils file for reusable functions/logic
 - Error fallbacks and Loading logic included where necessary
 - Tests are included for main child components use Jest and RTL